hglattergotz/pardot/README.md

 contain this information.
 If it should be necessary to handle the individual cases this is possible by catching the exception and getting the code from it.

-All exceptions emitted by the library are of type PardotException.
-Any exceptions raised in the HTTP layer are wrapped into a PardotException.
+All exceptions emitted by the library implement the ExceptionInterface.
+Any exceptions raised in the HTTP layer are wrapped into a RequestException.

+See Error Handling for more details.

 ## Usage